mjyocca/authjs-external-api/README.md

 # Authjs External Api

-[Auth.js](https://authjs.dev/) social sign in example with an external API backend written in GO.
-The GO API server uses JWE (Json Web Encryption) middleware that aligns with the Auth.js/Next-auth Package.
+[Auth.js](https://authjs.dev/) social sign in example with an external API backend written in [GO](https://go.dev/).
+The GO API server uses JWE (Json Web Encryption) A256GCM middleware that aligns with the Auth.js/Next-auth Package when JWT is enabled.

 Authjs Providers:
   - Github